MuleSoft Explained for Beginners

 As I already mentioned before, all the MuleSoft Apps are deployed on to CloudHUB using their Runtime Manager.
 While that is true, not all Mule Apps are going to be deployed onto CloudHUB alone.
 There are some clients who would like to deploy their apps onto their own On premise servers.
 And that's why MuleSoft also allows it's users to go with Onprem Deployments.

 But when it comes to the CloudHUB network, the servers underneath use the AWS infrastructure.
 All the MuleSoft Apps are onto CH (CloudHUB) servers called Workers.
 The workers are basically AWS EC2 instances spread across different AZ's (Availability Zones) in a given AWS Region.
 Even more, MuleSoft workers use a concept called vCores aka Virtual Cores, and this is the same concept of AWS EC2 instances.
 MuleSoft's VPCs are based on AWS VPCs.
 MuleSoft's LBs (Load Balancers) are based on AWS ELBs.
 By this one thing is crystal clear.
 MuleSoft as a company did a fantastic job in their business model where all they had to develop in-house is the Anypoint platform, Studio tools and the Mule Runtime Core and leave all the infrastructure hassle to a Goliath such as AWS.
-Salesforce saw how good of a business MuleSoft is and so they brought the whole company and made it theirs.
+Salesforce saw how good of a tech MuleSoft is and so they brought the whole company and made it theirs.

 A Career with MuleSoft